fiorettaa/Data-Machine-Learning/github-setup.md

 - Then commit the change(s) by typing `git commit -m "your-commit-message"`.

-- Then push the changes to the remore repo by typing `git push`.
+- Then push the changes to the remote repo by typing `git push`.
 Voila!

-### Important Notes
+### Additional Notes on Creating your own Repo

 - It might be preferable to only do changes locally and then push them into the remote repo, instead of sometimes editing your files on the web interface and other times locally.
 If you decide to the latter, you will need to also `pull` changes from the remote repo and you might get confused while trying to keep the two repos synced.

 - There is an option #3 for managing the project repo, which involves setting up Git in VS Code.
 If you want to process with this option, feel free to follow through [these instructions](https://code.visualstudio.com/docs/sourcecontrol/intro-to-git).

+### Cloning a Repo from an external source

+To clone a repository from an external source, you need to follow the exact same steps as above, with whichever option of your choice (Github Desktop or terminal) until the step where you have downloaded the repo on your computer and stored it in a specific directory.
+By the time you have done that, you can access the files of the repo and modify them as you wish.
+Your changes will not affect the original repo.
+You cannot push changes into it since you are not the creator of that repo.